 That begs the question: Should you honour your initial mortgage obligation and pay the higher rate for another two years, or take advantage of the lower rate by refinancing now?

 While the urge to refinance immediately is understandable, doing so prior to your mortgage renewal often results in a penalty.
-Penalties range from as little as three months’ interest to well over three to four percent of your loan’s principal.
+Penalties range from as little as three months’ interest to well into five-figure penalties.
 Your decision hinges on whether the savings from the lower rate outweighs the penalty and closing costs you’ll incur.
 Penalties vary across institutions and depend on the mortgage type (fixed vs. variable), term length and your existing rate, among other things.

 Tip: If you want to refinance your mortgage and take advantage of a lower rate, first use our Mortgage Penalty Calculator to get a rough idea of your prepayment charge.
-Note: Always verify the exact amount with your lender as well as lenders’ penalty formulas differ.
+Note: Always verify the exact amount with your lender as lenders’ penalty formulas can differ.